 This article will go through reporting for your multi-registration event.

-Multi-registration templates are an add on with your license and usually incurs a charge for one to be created and added to your account.
+Multi-registration templates are an add on to your plan and usually incurs a charge for one to be created and added to your account.
 If you want to know more about Multi-registration events and find out how you can have a Multi-registration template in your account, please reach out to your Account Manager and they will advise you further.

 Once you have built your multi registration event by following our guide, you are able to promote your registration link to gain reporting.